 NABEO is a new drag-augmentation subsystem that will be tested for the first time as part of the It's Business Time mission.
-The NABEO drag sail is a subsystem created to passively de-orbit inactive small satellites.
-The small sail is an ultra-thin membrane that can be stored tightly within a spacecraft and then deployed once the satellite reaches the end of its orbital lifespan.
-The reflective panels unfold to 2.5 square meters to increase the spacecraft's surface area, causing it to experience greater drag and pull the satellite back into the Earth's atmosphere, enabling much faster de-orbiting and reducing the amount of space junk in Low Earth Orbit.
-To learn more, visit www.hps-gmbh.com/ADEO<http://www.hps-gmbh.com/ADEO
+Designed to passively de-orbit inactive satellites at the end of their functioning life, NABEO is a small sail is made of an ultra-thin membrane that can be coiled up tightly within a spacecraft and then deployed once the satellite reaches the end of its orbital lifespan.
+The large reflective panels unfold to increase the spacecraft's surface area, causing it to experience greater atmospheric drag.
+Because the sail is reflective, it also makes use of solar radiation pressure to manoeuvre; a technique called solar sailing.
+This enables the satellite to be lowered to an orbit where the aerodynamic drag takes over and pulls the satellite back into the Earth's atmosphere enabling much faster de-orbiting.